List of The Drew Carey Show episodes

-The following is a complete list of episodes for the television show sitcom The Drew Carey Show, which first aired on ABC on September 13, 1995.
-Throughout the show's run, nine seasons were filmed amassing 233 episodes, with the final episode airing on September 8, 2004.
-The sitcom follows assistant personnel director Drew Carey, in his romances and relationships to friends Lewis, Oswald, and Kate.
-There have been two DVD releases for The Drew Carey Show: the first was a six-episode compilation released on February 28, 2006 and the first season was released on April 24, 2007.
+The following is a complete list of episodes for the television sitcom The Drew Carey Show, which first aired on ABC on September 13, 1995.
+Throughout the show's run, nine seasons were filmed, amassing 233 episodes, with the final airing on September 8, 2004.
+The sitcom follows assistant personnel director Drew Carey, in his romances and relationships with friends Lewis, Oswald, and Kate.